-Jesus also uses the example of Abraham to support his belief in the resurrection of the dead and the abiding life of the righteous in heaven:
+Jesus uses the example of Abraham to support his belief in the resurrection of the dead and the abiding life of the righteous in heaven.

 Abraham in Islam

-Abraham (called Ibrahim) is important to Islam, both in his own right as prophet and as the father of the prophet Ismail (Ishmael).
+Abraham (called Ibrahim) is important to Islam, both as a prophet himself and as the father of the prophet Ismail (Ishmael).
 Abraham is commonly termed Khalil Ullah, “Friend of God.”
-While most Muslims believe that Adam was the first Muslim, they universally agree that Abraham was a model of faith in Allah.
+While most Muslims believe that Adam was the first Muslim, they agree that Abraham was a model of faith in Allah.

 Many Muslims recite daily prayers that ask God to bless both Abraham and Muhammad.
-In the Qur'an, Abraham is the spiritual father of all believers, and the first to submit to God.
-He was the first monotheist (Q 6:76-83).
+In the Qur'an, Abraham is the spiritual father of all believers and the first to submit to God.

 Traditionally, most Muslims believe that it was Ismail rather than Isaac whom Abraham was told to sacrifice.
 The Qur'an does not say that it was God who told Abraham to sacrifice his son.
 Many Muslims affirm that God would not order Abraham to commit what he prohibited—human sacrifice—even as a test.
-Abraham, however, thought the command—given in a dream—was from God.
-When the devil taunted them before sacrifice, Ibrahim and Ismail threw stones at the devil.
-This act is commemorated in one of rites of the hajj where the faithful throw stones at the symbol of the devil.
-It also symbolizes the rejection of evil ways in one's life.
+Abraham established the Ka'bah in Mecca as a holy sanctuary.

-While denying that God directly commanded Ishmael's sacrifice, the entire episode is nevertheless regarded as a trial from God.
+The entire episode is regarded as a trial from God.
 It is celebrated by Muslims on the day of Eid ul-Adha.